Human Resources /

 The university grants paid leave benefits to qualified groups of employees.
 Employees may earn vacation and sick leave as well as receive holiday pay for days the university is closed.
 Twelve-month employees working at least 20 hours per week (halftime) will receive leave benefits at a pro-rated rate.

 EligibilityActive half-time or greater employees are eligible to receive sick leave benefits.

-Support staff employees are eligible to accrue up to 12 sick days per a year.
+Non-Exempt Staff Non-exempt staff employees are eligible to accrue up to 12 sick days per a year.
 The university reserves the right to require documentation of illness for the utilization of sick days.
 Up to three days of sick leave per year may be taken as personal days.
 At the end of each fiscal year, unused sick leave up to five days will be carried over to the next fiscal year.
 Any unused sick leave in excess of five days will be placed into a short-term disability reserve.
 An additional 10 days of short-term disability reserve is provided by Capital and accrued over a 12 month period.
 The maximum accrual in the short-term disability reserve shall not exceed six months.

-Faculty and administrators are eligible to accrue up to 20 days per a year.
+Exempt employees are eligible to accrue up to 20 days per a year.
 The maximum accrual of sick time shall not exceed 900 hours or six months.

 Vacation leave may be used by the employee for any reason.
 Requests for vacation leave should be provided in writing to an employee’s supervisor at least two weeks in advance.
 Vacation time is to be taken according to the request of the individual and as approved by his/her immediate supervisor, with due consideration to the needs of the university.
 Supervisors have the authority to approve or disapprove of vacation requests.
 The amount of accumulated vacation an employee may have to his/her credit is 25 days.
 An employee will cease accruing vacation time once he/she meets the maximum allowable vacation time.

-Active half time or greater employees working twelve months of the year are eligible to receive paid vacation benefits.
+Eligibility Active half time or greater employees working twelve months of the year are eligible to receive paid vacation benefits.

-Administrators are eligible to accrue up to 20 days per a year of vacation leave.
+Exempt Staff Exempt staff are eligible to accrue up to 20 days per a year of vacation leave.

-Faculty members follow the academic calendar year and do not receive accrued vacation days.
+Faculty Personnel Faculty members follow the academic calendar year and do not receive accrued vacation days.